davidlj95/ngx/projects/ngx-meta/docs/content/get-started.md

 Now, do you wonder what metadata can you set?
 Typescript types can help you.

-Following the example, inspect `GlobalMetadata` and `StandardMetadata` types to see all values you can set.
+Following the example, inspect [`GlobalMetadata`](./api/ngx-meta.globalmetadata.md) and [`StandardMetadata`](./api/ngx-meta.standardmetadata.md) types to see all values you can set.

 ### Global metadata

-`GlobalMetadata` defines metadata values that will be used by several modules.
+[`GlobalMetadata`](./api/ngx-meta.globalmetadata.md) defines metadata values that will be used by several modules.
 For instance, the `title` will be used by standard module to set the page's `#!html <title>`.
 But it will also be used by [Open Graph] module (if added) to set the `#!html <meta property='og:title'>` element.

 ### Module metadata

-`StandardMetadata` defines metadata values that will be used only by the standard module.
+[`StandardMetadata`](./api/ngx-meta.standardmetadata.md) defines metadata values that will be used only by the standard module.
 That's why all values should be placed under the `standard` key.

 You can inspect what metadata can be set using that module.
-And which of those can be set as global ones so they're also shared with other modules.
+And which of those can be set as global ones, so they're also shared with other modules.
 If you specify a module value and a global value, specific will take preference.

 For instance if setting those values (either using service or route data):